Sal Buscema: Personal life

-In February 1959, Buscema started dating Joan, a secretary at Creative Arts Studio in Washington, D.C., where he worked, and the two married in May 1960.
+In February 1959, Buscema started dating Joan, a secretary at Creative Arts Studio in Washington, D.C., where he worked.
+They married in May 1960.
 Their first son, Joe, was born in 1968, followed by Tony and Mike.

-Buscema has acted in community theatre, and was recognized in 1987 with BRAPA (Blue Ridge Alliance of Performing Arts) for his portrayal of Tevye in Fiddler on the Roof, in which he appeared at the Little Theatre of Alexandria, Virginia in 1998.
+Buscema has acted in community theatre.
+He was recognized in 1987 with BRAPA (Blue Ridge Alliance of Performing Arts) for his portrayal of Tevye in Fiddler on the Roof in which he appeared at the Little Theatre of Alexandria, Virginia in 1998.

 Awards

 Buscema received the Inkpot Award in 2003 and the Hero Initiative Lifetime Achievement Award in September 2013 at the Baltimore Comic-Con.
 In 2013, Buscema received the Inkwell Awards' S.P.A.M.I.
 (Favorite Small Press and Mainstream-Independent) Award for his work on such titles as G.I.
 Joe Annual and Dungeons and Dragons: Forgotten Realms.
 In 2018, he was awarded the Inkwell Awards S.P.A.M.I.
 Award again, for his work on Rom.
 Buscema was awarded the Inkwell Awards Stacey Aragon Special Recognition Award (SASRA) in 2020.
 In 2021 Buscema was awarded the Inkwell Awards Joe Sinnott Hall of Fame Award for his inking career.
 In 2022, Sal Buscema won the Ringo Award as best inker for his work on Heroes Union #1.